blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - All of them get Christianized, but fight over Roman Catholic or Eastern Orthodox brands
 - 1066 AD: William the Conqueror conquers England
 ---
-- 1071 AD: The Seljuk Turks invaded the region from Central Asia to the Levant, including parts of the Byzantine empire
+- 1071 AD: The Seljuk Turks invaded the region from Central Asia to the Levant, including parts of the Byzantine empire (Anatolian peninsula)
 - 1099 AD: Constantine took the help of Pope in Western Roman empire to start the crusades to capture back the holy land
 ---
 - Italians from Genoa and Venice get spice trades from the Seljuk Empire